plomlompom/PlomWiki/README.txt

 called on its path.
 Currently, a plugin PlomWiki/plugins/Action_work.php is included but commented out in plugins.txt that implements the action=work which works through a non-urgent todo file PlomWiki/work/todo.

-You may find files called ".gitignore" files in several directories of PlomWiki.
-Those can be safely deleted.
-They are included in the git repository version of PlomWiki merely to ensure said directories are committed even if they're empty.